Are we living in a simulation and the nature of truth

 Brotha: The maker of the simulation?
 Or makers?

 Matt: Let me tackle that.
-If there's multiple makers, then they would be contradictory because different minds produce different results in different ideas.
+If there are multiple makers, then they would be contradictory because different minds produce different results in different ideas.
 However, if they are identical and they realize that there's only one actuality, then there's no functional difference between multiple minds or a single mind.

 Brotha: Well have video though matt.
 Multiple minds.
 One game.